michaela10c/connectome-fidelity/README.md

 At n=10, mean pairwise RDM correlation: **r = 0.850 ± 0.057** (range: 0.706–0.954).
 At
 n=50, mean pairwise RDM correlation: **r = 0.838 ± 0.059**.
 Both are notably higher and
 tighter than the n=50 ON-only result (r = 0.721 ± 0.150), suggesting that the ON+OFF
-stimulus set produces a more consistent representational geometry.
-The n=10 ON+OFF result (r = 0.850) also slightly exceeds the n=10 ON-only result (r = 0.838 ± 0.078), consistent
+stimulus set produces a more consistent representational geometry across the full ensemble.
+The n=10 ON+OFF result (r = 0.850) also slightly exceeds the n=10 ON-only result
-with polarity being a stronger organizer of representational geometry than direction alone.
+(r = 0.838 ± 0.078), consistent with polarity being a stronger organizer of
+representational geometry than direction alone.

 ---